 The Most Useful Apps for Economics Students

-Another resource like iTunes U that is very helpful for students – especially new students – is Khan Academy.
-This app offers full courses on the basics of economics which you can follow along online.
-The content is likely to be too basic to be useful for postdoc students, but for new Bachelor’s students seeking to refresh their knowledge of key topics like microeconomics or elasticity, it’s great.
+Khan Academy offers full courses on the basics of economics which you can take online.
+The content is too basic to be useful for postdoc students, but for Bachelor’s or Master's students seeking to learn or remember key topics like consumer theory or elasticity, the lessons are great.

 If you’re doing advanced calculations for your data analysis, then it’s useful to have a scientific calculation app on your phone.
 The PocketCAS app has advanced features like creating 2D and 3D plots, performing calculus operations, algebra functions, and conversion of physical units.
 For advanced statistics users, this app is a must.